Air Fryer Chicken Strips are made from scratch, and are crispy crunchy and delicious without frying!Jump to Recipe

 I love my air fryer!
 It is nothing fancy!
 No rotisserie option, no trays to fry multiple things.
 Just a basket that works perfectly for crips “fried” food without actual frying!
 The food also cooks up fast (usually in half the time) and tastes amazing with being pretty healthy!

-We usually just toss in frozen food like nuggets, fries, tater tots and mozzarella sticks cook up perfect in the air fryer, but what about homemade things?
+Frozen food like nuggets, fries, tater tots and mozzarella sticks cook up perfect in the air fryer, but what about homemade things?
 Why not try some homemade chicken tenders in the air fryer!

 I tried chicken tenders in the air fryer and they turned out super delicious!
 Crispy, crunchy, juicy and so freaking good!
 My boys loved them!